 In 2022, Utah had the lowest percent of births to unmarried women of any US state, at 20.3 percent.

-A 2023 paper challenged this perception (claiming only 42% of Utahns are Mormons) however most statistics still show a majority of Utah residents belong to the LDS church
+In 2023, a paper challenged the perception that most Utahns are Mormons, claiming only 42% are, although most statistics still show a majority of Utah residents belong to the LDS church.

-As of 2024, J. Bracken Lee (1949–1957) remains the most recent of the three Governors of Utah who was not a member of the Church of Jesus Christ of Latter-day Saints (LDS Church).
+As of 2024, J. Bracken Lee (1949–1957) was the most recent of three Governors of Utah who was not a member of the Church of Jesus Christ of Latter-day Saints (LDS Church).

-In 2024, the Utah Hockey Club was established, and will begin playing during the 2024–25 National Hockey League season.
-The team uses the existing roster, staff and draft picks of the Arizona Coyotes.
+In 2024, the Utah Mammoth was established, beginning play during the 2024–25 National Hockey League season.
+The team was established using the existing roster, staff and draft picks of the Arizona Coyotes.

 In 2024, the Utah Royals returned to the National Women's Soccer League (NWSL).